World’s top 5 strangest and weirdest saunas

-The sauna is a place for relaxation in Finland and abroad, and one of everybody’s favorite parts of traveling to Finland (myself included).
-We can also see that saunas really are something that stretches “abroad”, as evidenced by the fact that sauna is the only Finnish word that has been widely adopted by other languages.
+The sauna is a place for relaxation in Finland and abroad.
+And it is one of everybody’s favorite parts of traveling to Finland (myself included).
+Saunas really are something that stretches outside of the country, as evidenced by the fact that sauna is the only Finnish word that has been widely adopted by other languages.

 Not long ago we saw the 3 types of Finnish sauna, but today we’ll go further and leave the “normal” saunas aside.
-Everything that is traditional has its evolution and its extreme homages, that’s why we’ve brought you the world’s 5 strangest saunas, most of them in Finland.
+Everything that is traditional has its evolution and its extreme homages.
+That’s just human nature.
+And that’s why we’ve brought you the world’s 5 strangest saunas, most of them in Finland.

 1.- Sauna in a phone booth

 When I saw the movie-documentary Miesten Vuoro, I was impressed with this sauna-booth.
 And, as every phone booth worthy of its name, you could see what was going on inside.

 This sauna can contain two people at a time.
 It brings the word “public” to a whole new level: the transparency of the booth ensures that everyone passing by can see you having a sauna.
 You can also transport it everywhere, since it has a couple of wheels to move it around easily.